blbadger/blbadger.github.io/secret-lms.md

 The user can improve on this general idea by observing that the goal is really to train an $S$ to fool the provider's secret decoder **only on the inputs they care about**, and make all the other outputs of $S$ indistinguisheable from the original causal encoder $E_{clm}$.
 If such a model were trainable, the provider has no hope of recovering $M$ unless they already knew this input because training a secret decoder will result in a model identical to the original causal model inverter.
 The secrecy of $S(m)$ lies in the ability to be trained to approximate the causal inverter for all inputs except those $m \in M$, so the question remains: can such a model be trained?

 Perhaps the simplest way of training this model is to train identically to the causal inversion decoder model for all inputs except for one or a few $m$, which can be simply swapped in to each training minibatch.
 For those inputs in $M$, $S$ is trained to yield embeddings that give the correct next tokens when fed to the causal language decoder but map to arbitrary random token sequences when fed to the provider's inverter.
 This can be done in a similar way as explored above, where a combined causal + inversion objective function is applied to $S$ except that the inversion objective is the true inversion map $S(x_i) \to x_i$ for all inputs not in $M$, where $S(m)$ maps to random tokens.
 This can be trained to high precision (< 0.01% token reconstruction error) in 1k training steps, and is thus a feasible approach computationally speaking.

+### Secrecy with one model for many messages

+We now investigate the case in which the user attempts to

+### Built-In Secrecy

 ### Utility